gbdev/pandocs/content/SGB_Functions.md

 ### SGB Command 15h - ATTR\_TRN

 Used to initialize Attribute Files (ATFs) in SNES RAM.
-Each ATF consists of 20x18 color attributes for the gameboy screen.
+Each ATF consists of 20x18 color attributes for the Game Boy screen.
 This function does not directly affect display attributes.
 Instead, one of the defined ATFs may be copied to actual display memory at a later time by using ATTR\_SET or PAL\_SET functions.